staystrap/paloalto/README.md

     Please also adapt the color scheme to a sensible and well-readable setting to haven some visible distinction to other cities.
 4. Contribute content as you think right
-5. Edit the README.md so that it points to THIS file.
+5. Edit the README.md so that it points to THIS file ([like so](https://github.com/staystrap/brisbane/blob/gh-pages/README.md)).
 This avoid outdated READMEs
 5. Transfer ownership of the repository to the **staystrap** organization.
 6. We will take you onboard then :)